rerock/STAT-157-Checking-Group-/README.md

 ------
 (11-18-13) It is difficult to plan ahead of time our schedule since we just start this group task and many groups have not started/finished any of their work.
+(11-21-13) It is difficult to keep in track with every groups process.
+We went throught group evaluations and repos, but not every group has done something that we can check in and not everything is planned as scheduled.

 Solutions
 -----